ChargePi/docs/chargepi/hardware/adding-support-for-hardware.md

 ---
-sidebar_position: 4
+sidebar_position: 3
 ---

-# ➡️Adding hardware support
+# Adding hardware support

 There are four hardware component groups that are included in the project: